AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 You can also consult the [Adobe Campaign Classic Release Notes](../../rn/using/latest-release.md).

+## February 2020 {#february-2020}

+A new section outlining best practices and key recommendations while designing the Adobe Campaign data model is now available.
+[Read more](../../configuration/using/data-model-best-practices.md)

+The "Email deliverability" section has been renamed to "Technical email configurations".
+[Read more](../../installation/using/email-deliverability.md)

+The Deliverability FAQ document has been updated with more details on the "quotas met" error message.
+[Read more](https://helpx.adobe.com/campaign/kb/acc-deliverability-faq.html#FAQ)

+AMP for Email being now supported by three email providers (Gmail, Outlook and Mail.ru), the section describing how to define interactive content with AMP has been updated.
+[Read more](../../delivery/using/defining-interactive-content.md)

+The Email archiving section has been clarified.
+[Read more](../../installation/using/email-archiving.md#recommendations-and-limitations)

 ## 20.1 - 17/02/2020{#release-20-1}

 **New capabilities included in the release**